MobilePayDev/MobilePayDev.github.io/docs/webhooks-api.md

 # Webhooks

 MobilePay uses webhooks to notify your application when an event happens in your account.
-They are useful for asynchronous events like when a customer confirms a payment.
-When an event occurs, MobilePay collects data about the event, creates an event notification, and sends the event notification to the notification URL for all webhook subscriptions that are subscribed to the event.
+They are useful for asynchronous events, e.g. when a customer confirms a payment.
+When an event occurs, MobilePay collects data about the event, creates an event notification and sends the event notification to the notification URL for all webhook subscriptions that are subscribed to the event.

-Not all MobilePay integrations require webhooks.

 ## When to Use Webhooks

-Many events that occur within a MobilePay account have synchronous results immediately.
+Many events that occur within a MobilePay merchant account have synchronous results immediately.
 E.g., a successful payment initiation will return _Payment_ object.
-Such requests don't require webhooks, as the key information is already available.
+Such requests don't require webhooks as the key information is already available.

 Other events that occur are asynchronous: happening at a later time and not directly in response to your code's execution.
 With those APIs, MobilePay needs to notify your integration about changes to the state of an object so your integration can take subsequent steps.